-- 1. Complete a minimum of 65 semester credit hours. - 2.
-A 2.0 cumulative grade point average and a passing grade in all required courses. - 3.
-At least 30 semester credit hours must be earned at Emmaus. - 4.
+- 1. Complete a minimum of 65 semester credit hours. - A 2.0 cumulative grade point average and a passing grade in all required courses.
+2. - 3.
+Every student must complete 50% of their program at Emmaus, therefore only a maximum of 30 credits or up to half of their program requirements can be transferred into Emmaus. - 4.
 Complete the general graduation requirements listed in the Academic Life section of the catalog. - 5.
 Meet course requirements in the following areas: